 So, the jury instruction, which is the law that would apply at a jury trial, is that a police officer is not permitted to use unreasonable or excessive force in making or attempting to make an otherwise lawful arrest in detaining or attempting to detain a person for questioning.

-If an officer does use unreasonable or excessive force in making or attempting to arrest, detaining, or trying to detain a person for questioning, the person being arrested or detained may lawfully use reasonable force to protect themselves.
+If an officer uses unreasonable or excessive force in making or attempting to arrest, detain, or try to detain a person for questioning, the person being arrested or detained has the right to lawfully use reasonable force to protect themselves.
+This knowledge empowers individuals to defend themselves when faced with excessive force.

 Thus, if you find that the officer used unreasonable or excessive force in making or attempting to arrest in question and if the defendant used only reasonable force to protect themselves, the defendant is not guilty of whatever crimes they're being charged with.